-Azerbaijan country profile - BBC News
+Azerbaijan country profile

 President: Ilham Aliyev

-Ilham Aliyev took over as president from his father, Heydar, in 2003.
+Ilham Aliyev took over as president from his father Heydar in 2003, and secured his latest term in 2018 in an election which Western observers said fell short of democratic standards.

-Mr Aliyev secured his second term in 2008 in an election Western observers said fell short of democratic standards.
+In 2016 a referendum extended the powers of the president - including a controversial proposal to lower of the age limit for presidential candidates.
+The opposition said the move was aimed at cementing the rule of President Aliyev's family, with his 19-year-old-son as a potential heir.

-The following year, the law banning the president from serving more than two terms of office was scrapped after the change was approved in a referendum in March 2009 - paving the way for Mr Aliyev's third five-year term in 2013.
+Under his rule, Azerbaijan has increased its international profile, including hosting the Eurovision Song Contest in 2012 and the Baku European Games in 2015.

-In 2016 voters in a referendum approved constitutional changes to extend the powers of the president - including a controversial proposal to lower of the age limit for presidential candidates.
-The opposition said the move was aimed at cementing the rule of President Aliyev's family, with his 19-year-old-son seen as a potential heir.
+It also scored a major military success in late 2020, when it recaptured territory in and around Nagorno-Karabakh.

-Under his rule, Azerbaijan has increased its international profile, including as host of the first ever Baku European Games in 2015.
-But human rights groups have accused his government of cracking down on the freedom of expression, arresting rights activists and journalists.
+Dissenting voices are practically absent from mainstream media and critical journalists risk arrest and imprisonment.

 Some key dates in Azerbaijan's history: